 - The Parents Toolshop and its outcome skill assessments tool were also used in an independent research project held by Dr. Heidi Stolz of University of Tennessee.
 (See January 2009 article in Family Science Review)

 Numerous participants offered enthusiastic, heart-warming testimonials.
-Many expressed an interest in learning more about the program, purchasing books for friends or clients, and dozens also requested Parent’s Toolshop® Group Facilitator certification, to teach programs based on The Parent’s Toolshop in their communities.
+Many expressed an interest in learning more about the program, purchasing books for friends or clients, and dozens also requested Parent’s Toolshop® Group Facilitators certification, to teach programs based on The Parent’s Toolshop in their communities.

 And THE RESULTS LAST!